 In SQL, the CHECK

-constraint is used to specify the condition that must be validated in order to insert data to a table.
-For example,
+constraint is used to specify the condition that must be validated in order to insert data into a table.

 CREATE TABLE Orders (